Doctor of Osteopathic Medicine Admissions

 Statement on the UNE COM Student Code of Ethics and Professional Conduct Policy

 The proper practice of medicine requires the physician to maintain an unwavering standard of professionalism and ethics.
-The medical student, by accepting the invitation to join the medical profession, acknowledges his or her responsibility to uphold these high standards.
+The medical student, by accepting the invitation to join the medical profession, acknowledges their responsibility to uphold these high standards.

 Ethics are a body of moral values that govern a particular group.
 The terms ethical and unethical used in this document pertain to what is right and wrong.